Resilience, Recovery & Happiness with Music Action International, Bassajamba CIC and University of Manchester

 Photo: Drew Forsyth

-The Highlife Centre in Coventry has a well developed programme of activity and support to help excluded or disadvantaged individuals and communities break through barriers that stop them achieving their full potential, and work towards a more confident and productive life.
+The Highlife Centre in Coventry has a well developed programme of activity and support to help excluded or disadvantaged people break through barriers preventing meeting their full potential, and work towards a more confident and productive life.
 Often this involves training and / or social activities that enable people to feel more ready for work and develop financial independence.
 After a pilot programme exploring how African heritage can contribute to these aims, the Centre chose to embed this aspect of its work as one of its charitable objects and embed it more permanently and vitally into the core of its work.

 Sally advised them on the best steps to achieving this meaningfully, including:

 Sally offered free advice on evaluation and impact at the Resilience not Reliance events in Yorkshire, designed to help cultural organisations explore ways in which partnership and collaboration can lead to stronger business models and a more sustainable future.
 Sally provided advice about measuring impact, as one of the pool of industry specialists hosting hot-desk surgeries.